-When he was a few months old, Alfred (who was often known by his middle name in adult life), was christened in St. Mary’s Platt on 11 October 1891, and the first child of Luke Evans, a local farm labourer, and his wife Eliza Ann Harryman.
-In 1901 Alfred’s parents are enumerated twice in the census, appearing both in Wrotham Heath and also Kent Street near Mereworth.
-Alfred is only listed in the latter return, and recorded as attending school, which was presumably in Mereworth.
+When he was a few months old, Alfred (who was usually known by his middle name in adult life), was christened in St. Mary’s Platt church on 11 October 1891 – the first child of Luke Evans, a local farm labourer, and his wife, Eliza Ann Harryman.
+In 1901 Alfred’s parents appeared twice in the census and were enumerated in both Wrotham Heath and Kent Street near Mereworth.
+Alfred is only listed in the latter and recorded as attending school, which was presumably in Mereworth.
 By 1911 Alfred had left home and was boarding at Dukes Place Farm in West Peckham, where he worked as a waggoner’s mate.

-On 16 November 1914, whilst Alfred was living in Hodsall Street near Wrotham, he caught the train to Maidstone and enlisted with the Coldstream Guards.
+Before the war, Alfred briefly returned to Wrotham Heath where he worked in the village shop, and on 16 November 1914, while living in Hodsall Street near Wrotham, he caught the train to Maidstone and enlisted with the Coldstream Guards.
 13744 Pte.
-Alfred Luke Evans spent the next year based in the UK before being sent overseas on 18 November 1915 and posted to the 2nd Battalion.
-We do not know exactly when Alfred joined his new unit, and unfortunately the battalion War Diary during this period does not mention the arrival of new drafts, however at the time he arrived in France, the 2nd Coldstream were billeted in Merville.
-Like most new arrivals, Alfred probably spent upwards of a week training at an infantry base depot before joining his new unit in the field.
+A L Evans spent the next year based in the UK before being sent to France on 18 November 1915 where he joined the 2nd Battalion.
+We do not know precisely when Alfred arrived with his new unit, and unfortunately the battalion War Diary during this period does not mention the arrival of new drafts, however at the time the 2nd Coldstream were billeted in Merville and like most new arrivals, Alfred probably spent upwards of a week training at an infantry base depot before joining his new unit in the field.

 In early December the Coldstream had occupied trenches north of the village of Laventie, which is about six miles southwest of Armentières, but by Christmas had entered billets at La Gorgue.
 A letter published in the Hastings & St Leonards Observer in January 1916 authored by a Sergeant Jack Groombridge from Alfred’s battalion gives an account of a ‘Christmas Party at the Front’.